-Example - bent wrought iron railing with some parts missing, rusting, broken Issue - looks untidy, iron corroding, parts could become disassociated with the grave Recommendation - For rusting iron, thoroughly hand clean to get loose rust off, then apply fisholene or if going to paint afterwards, apply anti-rusting guard and then paint with oil based paint.
+Example - bent wrought iron railing with some parts missing, rusting, broken, paint missing Issue - looks untidy, iron corroding, parts could become disassociated with the grave Recommendation - For rusting iron, thoroughly hand clean to get loose rust off, then apply fisholene or if going to paint afterwards, apply anti-rusting guard and then paint with oil based paint.
 For broken, bent iron, parts of the concrete plinth of the rails could be reconstructed and rejoined.
 Where parts of the railing have been removed, they could be reinstated where original location is known.
 Priority - Necessary to Desirable Who to Undertake - Historic iron specialist Additional Comments: Only paint where there is an indication of the original paint colour (often it was black).
-For the most part, rust on wrought and cast iron is not causing major problems at Addington Cemetery.
+For the most part, rust on wrought and cast iron is not causing major problems at Linwood Cemetery.
 The area where the iron joins the concrete plinth or the earth is where most corrosion is occurring and this is the main reason to apply fisholene or paint.
+Common causes of failure are lack of maintenance of protective coating causing rusting, rusting of fixings, impact damage, vegetation growth, moss and lichen growth, inadequate cleaning of debris, galvanic corrosion, pollution, abrasion, fatigue, salts which act as electrolytes accelerating corrosion, inappropriate repairs and design.
 Note: Cast and wrought iron should be riveted, not welded.

-Photographs 7 Delamination of Stone
+Photographs 6 Delamination of Stone

 Example - Delamination of stone Issue - Parts of original stone is falling away and historic inscriptions are disappearing Recommendation - Have assessed on a case by case basis.
 A possible solution is to clean off all moss/lichen/dirt, record the information inscribed, then apply a poultice over the entire stone to rid it of salts, then micro grout it solidify the loose bits.
-For some stone, such as the slate one in the above photo on the right, the delamination is exacerbated by frosts.
-One solution could be to put a breathable cover (such as straw) over the stone during heavy winter frosts.
 Priority - Desirable, dependent on further information.
 For the most part addressing delamination is difficult.
-Who to Undertake - Stone Conservator Additional Comments: Delamination is where a hard outer crust forms on the stone and causes it to come away and fall off.
+Who to Undertake - Stone Conservator/Building Conservator Additional Comments: Delamination is where a hard outer crust forms on the stone and causes it to come away and fall off.
 In many cases, there is very little that can be done to address it.
 While a poultice may be a solution to get rid of the salts causing the hard outer crust, it would need to be done every 5-10 years since salts will continue to enter the stone through the ground.
 Micro grouting is a technique developed by the International Centre for the Study of the Preservation and Restoration of Cultural Property (ICCROM) for reattaching or consolidating heritage fabric such as fresco and stonework.
 Micro grouting involves drilling tiny holes in the stonework, flushing the holes with alcohol to clean them and then very gently injecting lime fly ash grout.
-Photograph 8 Lead Lettering
+Photograph 7 Lead Lettering

-Example - Lead lettering falling off

-Issue - Heritage fabric is broken or lost and inscriptions become hard or impossible to read Recommendation - Lettering can be re-leaded, although this may require extensive work.
-An alternative would be to record as much of the inscription as possible and photograph with the sun slanting across the face of the stone.
+Example - Lead lettering falling off Issue - Heritage fabric is broken or lost and inscriptions become hard or impossible to read Recommendation - Record as much of the inscription as possible and photograph with the sun slanting across the face of the stone.
+While lettering can be re-leaded, it generally involves extensive work.
+Priority - Recording Necessary; Re-leading Desirable where appropriate Who to Undertake -.

-Priority - Medium

-Who to Undertake - Re-leading only to be carried out by experienced professionals.
 Systematic recording can be carried out by Council staff or volunteers.

-Photograph 9 Tree Roots
+Releading only to be carried out by experienced professionals Photograph 8 Graffiti